WT26/schoolwork/README.md

 harkkatyo_game_otekn_K2016:

-	Missing little library of code that school side did.
+	Missing bunch of code that school side did.
 	Don't have rights to post here.

 	Size: Large